-How to improve your business instantly with a few simple ideas
+How to improve your business with a few simple ideas

 A few weeks ago I looked at the older of my two apple apple trees and couldn’t believe my eyes.
 In the 30+ years we’ve lived in our house, the old tree has always produced green cooking apples… until this year that is!

 I have absolutely no idea why they have turned red.
-But for what it’s worth, I’m enjoying nature’s innovative surprise.
+(Was it because we watered the tree during the heatwave?)
+For what it’s worth, I’m enjoying nature’s innovative surprise.
 Particularly as these cooking apples are also sweeter than usual!

 Of course your business will always surprise you too.
 But how?
 Perhaps the new project that at first you didn’t give much of a chance is starting to pay off.
 Or someone tells you they’ve read your latest blog post and now want to work with you.
 (And you had been wondering whether blogging might be a waste of time!)